Medically reviewed by Drugs.com. Last updated on Dec 2, 2022.

-A ureteroscopy is a procedure to examine in the inside of your urinary tract, which includes your urethra, bladder, ureters, and kidneys.
+A ureteroscopy is a procedure to examine in the inside of your urinary tract.
+The urinary tract your urethra, bladder, ureters, and kidneys.
 A ureteroscope is a small, thin tube with a light and camera on the end.
-Ureteroscopy can help your healthcare provider diagnose and treat problems in your urinary tract, such as kidney stones.
+Ureteroscopy can help identify problems in your urinary tract, such as kidney stones.

 - You have a fever.